hayond/styled-box/README.md

 # styled-box

-The ture css in js, make css as props. lightweight and easy use.
+The true css in js, make css as props. lightweight and easy use.

 ## Packages